lisp-mirror/lqml/examples/meshtastic/readme-usage.md

 If you are a Lisp hacker, you may enjoy the integrated Swank server (on mobile).
 Just type special text message `:s`.
-A message with the IP to connect to will be shown once the server is running.
+A message with the IP to connect to will be shown once the server is running (just tap on it to make it disappear).
 Beware though that Swank on mobile isn't very stable, but it's perfect for simple debugging purposes, or to get/set variables on the fly (but it might crash regularily if you try to eval some buffer, or even during auto-completion).

 For full Swank/Slime power you'll need the desktop version anyway (this is how this app was developed).